TommyChangUMD/ros2-launch-any-executable/README.md

 source install/setup.bash
 ```

-## How to run the executable directly
+## How to run the executable using ROS 2 run

 ```
 ros2 run my_ros2_pkg run_me.bash